bevyengine/bevy-website/content/news/2020-12-19-bevy-0.4/index.md

 <div class="release-feature-authors">authors: @superdump, @cart</div>

-Bevy finally has built in logging, which is now enabled by default via the new {{rust_type(type="trait" crate="bevy_log" name="LogPlugin" no_mod=true)}}.
+Bevy finally has built in logging, which is now enabled by default via the new {{rust_type(type="struct" crate="bevy_log" name="LogPlugin" no_mod=true)}}.
 We evaluated various logging libraries and eventually landed on the new `tracing` crate. `tracing` is a structured logger that handles async / parallel logging well (perfect for an engine like Bevy), and enables profiling in addition to "normal" logging.

-The {{rust_type(type="trait" crate="bevy_log" name="LogPlugin" no_mod=true)}} configures each platform to log to the appropriate backend by default: the terminal on desktop, the console on web, and Android Logs / logcat on Android.
+The {{rust_type(type="struct" crate="bevy_log" name="LogPlugin" no_mod=true)}} configures each platform to log to the appropriate backend by default: the terminal on desktop, the console on web, and Android Logs / logcat on Android.
 We built a new Android `tracing` backend because one didn't exist yet.

 ### Logging